Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 *The main motive of this blog is to help me document my learnings.*

 ## Research Interests
 My current research interests include Deep Learning and Computer Vision.
 I love reading and implementing the relevant research papers in these areas.
 Most of the time I'll be thinking of ways to implement them to actual real life problems ❤.
-Somrtimes, I also like to get interested in a bit of Natural Language Processing.
+Sometimes, I also like to get interested in a bit of Natural Language Processing.

 **Interested research topics:**
 * Image Analysis and Object localization